Eschatologue/CM_wiki/docs/lore/antares/nation/myrkheim.md

 ### Origins and Early Conflicts

 *"The mountain is eternal, but those who claim it are not.
-Power shifts like the veins of ore beneath our feet."*
+Power shifts like the veins of ore beneath our feet."*{ .emq }
 — Chronicler Kolskegg Herjolfsson
 { .quote }